-Like other electronic devices, repairing hearing aids is common.
+Like other electronic devices, hearing aid repair are common.
 You should take your hearing aids to your hearing healthcare provider if:

-- You have tried the troubleshooting methods previously mentioned and it did not work
+- You have tried the troubleshooting methods previously mentioned and they did not work

 - Your device is regularly uncomfortable

 If you have never taken your device to be repaired, you probably have a few questions and are curious about the process.

 Here are the things you should know to help guide you through this process:

 - Contact us: We can talk you through any issues you may have with your hearing aids, and we can schedule a time for you to come in with your devices.

 - Costs: the first thing to do is check to see if your hearing aids came with a warranty and if the dates have not expired.
 If your warranty still applies, your device can be fixed for free.
 If it is a quick fix, we typically can handle repairs usually without cost.
 Depending on the scope of the problem, repairs can cost between $300-$600.

 - Duration: typically, repairs can be completed within the same day, even while you wait.
 In some instances, we may have to send your devices to the manufacturer for more in-depth repairs.
 If this is the case, it could take longer.
 We can determine this when you come in with your devices.